ngazic/react-movies/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 API KEY is in .env file.
+To protect api keys, they should start with **"REACT_APP_"**.
+For the sake of this demo, we didn't keep them so hidden.

 ## Available Scripts